 - Re Yeowart – Acting (with Blair Leahy KC) for the trustees in bankruptcy of former directors of companies who had perpetrated a double-financing fraud worth an estimated £250million.

-- Sian Participation Corp v Halimeda International Limited (BVI Court of Appeal) – appeared (led by Paul Lowenstein QC) for the respondents to an appeal against an order that the appellant should be put into insolvent liquidation on the basis that the debt was disputed and the appellant had a claim against the respondent that was worth more than the debt.
+- Sian Participation Corp v Halimeda International Limited (BVI Court of Appeal) – appeared (led by Paul Lowenstein KC) for the respondents to an appeal against an order that the appellant should be put into insolvent liquidation on the basis that the debt was disputed and the appellant had a claim against the respondent that was worth more than the debt.

 - Primeo Fund v HSBC Securities Services (Luxembourg) (Cayman Islands Grand Court, 23 August 2017) – complex claim worth approximately US$2bn brought by insolvent investment fund against its custodian and administrator following discovery that it had been a victim of the infamous Ponzi scheme operated by Bernard Madoff (while on secondment to Mourant Ozannes’ Cayman Islands office).
 The claim involved difficult questions relating to reflective loss, as well as various interlocutory issues concerning the powers and obligations of the fund’s liquidators.

 - Richards v Vivendi B.P.I.R.
 1390 – Acted for a petitioning creditor to resist an application under s.265 of the Insolvency Act to annul a bankruptcy order (assisting Blair Leahy KC).